jerobarraco/LifeDev/Docs/performance.md

 on niagara system activate culling. set the "effect type" on the system.

 # nanite
-* r.nanite.maxpixelsperedge ( see nanite vis mode for triangles or clusters)
+* r.Nanite.MaxPixelsPerEdge ( see nanite vis mode for triangles or clusters) (1 to 30)

 # gc
 [ConsoleVariables]